Skip to content

 Best UI design tools 2026 compared, Figma vs Sketch vs Penpot on speed, plugins, dev handoff, and pricing after Figma raised its rates.

-Here's what I've learned: the best design tool is the one your team will actually use consistently.
+Here's what it comes down to: the best design tool is the one your team will actually use consistently.
 That sounds like a cop-out, but it matters more than any feature comparison.
 A Figma file that three developers can inspect beats a Sketch file that sits on one designer's laptop.
+Every time.

 That said, there are real differences.
 Figma leads for teams.
 Sketch leads for native macOS performance.
 Penpot leads for budget and freedom.
 Let me break down exactly where each one wins and loses in 2026.